ralgara/clo/session-3.md

 ***
 ## Mandatory Fibonacci example

-There are dozens of approaches to recursion...
+There are dozens of approaches to recursion.
+Let's start simple.

     ; naive implementation
     (defn fib-nth [n]